puppetlabs/puppetdb/documentation/api/query/v4/fact-contents.markdown

 You can query fact information with greater power by using the `/fact-contents` endpoint.
 This endpoint provides the capability to descend into structured facts and query tree nodes deep within this data by using the concept of paths and values.

-Structured fact data is normally represented as a hash, which allows hashes, arrays, and real types as its values:
+Structured fact data can be represented as a hash or an array, each of which allows hashes, arrays, and real types as its values:

     {
       "cpus" : {